kubewarden/docs/docs/security/threat-model.md

 RBAC rights are strictly controlled

 **To do**
-Most of the RBAC is not Kubewarden responsability.
-But still Kubewarden can:
+Most of the RBAC is out of scope with respect to this decision.
+However, the Kubewarden team aims to:
 - Warning users in our docs and *suggest* some minimum RBAC to be used.
 - Provide a policy which detects RBAC changes and **maybe** block them.